LouisString/wordladder-maven-springboot/target/classes/static/read_me.txt

         http://localhost:8080/wordsladder/?usn=username&word1=firstword&word2=secondword
     to get the ladder.

-    After login, the user has 5 minutes long
+    After login, if the user doesn't require to build a ladder in 5 minutes (300 seconds), his/her login status will be discarded, which means he/she has to relogin.
+However, if he/she requires it, then his/her login status will be renewed and 5 minutes' life circle starts over again.